danielfears/AzurePolicyInitiativeRemediation/README.md

 # Azure Policy Initiative Remediation Script

 This PowerShell script is designed to automate the process of remediating Azure policy initiatives across multiple subscriptions in an Azure tenant.
 It specifically targets predefined policy initiatives, checks for their assignments in each subscription, and initiates a remediation process where applicable.
+The script has been enhanced to support running these remediation tasks as background jobs, allowing for non-blocking execution.

 ## Prerequisites